Solak, Rangers help knock Rays from AL wild-card lead, 6-4

 It’s been 2½ months since the 23-year-old rookie beat the Rangers with Tampa Bay’s longest scoreless outing in a major league debut, retiring the first 16 Texas batters over six innings in a 5-2 win.

-Rougned Odor’s 26th homer was a solo shot in the seventh for the Rangers, not long after manager Chris Woodward was ejected by home plate umpire Mike Muchlinski in the top of the inning for arguing balls and strikes with Hernández on the mound.
-“I was wrong by the way,” Woodward said.
-“It was a ball.”
+Rougned Odor‘s 26th homer was a solo shot in the seventh for the Rangers, not long after manager Chris Woodward was ejected by home plate umpire Mike Muchlinski, apparently for arguing balls and strikes with Texas reliever Jonathan Hernández on the mound.

 TRAINER’S ROOM